csalotra/InvoiceInformationExtractor/README.md

-# InvoiceInformationExtractor(In development)
+# InvoiceInformationExtractor
-Developing Python utility to extract important information from specific region of document for further manipulation.
+Developing Python utility to extract important information from specific region of the document for further manipulation.